Smart Bedroom Guide: How to Create a Calm, Sleep-Friendly Space with Smart Lighting

 Choosing Smart Lights for the Bedroom

 The best smart lights for bedroom setups begin with simplicity.
-Rather than installing a complex system immediately, start with the most impactful lighting layer and expand gradually.
+Instead of installing a complex system immediately, start with one lighting layer and expand gradually.

 Smart Bulbs